hostle83/dspace-testathon-demo/README.md

-# DSpace 10 Testathon Demo
+# DSpace Release 10.0 Testathon Page

 This site documents the testing process for the upcoming testathon for DSpace 10.